 This apparently ruffled some feathers in the bonnets of the chiefs in the record business.
 In 1975, the RIAA changed their certification standards to require both $1,000,000 at the wholesale level plus a minimum of 500,000 units of sales.

-7. The RIAA does not provide “exact sales figures,” that is the record company’s job (or preference).
+7. The RIAA does not provide “exact sales figures,” which is the record company’s job (or preference).
 RIAA awards are based on levels (or increments) of sales: an album with an RIAA Platinum Record Award must have sold at least one million copies (1,000,000) but could have sold many more.

 To qualify for a 2x Multi-Platinum Award, an album must sell two million (2,000,000) copies.
 As RIAA Awards are based on audits requested and paid for by the record companies, an album with a Platinum Award could have sold anywhere from 1,000,000 copies to 1,999,999 copies, or 9,999,999, or 19,999,999!
 The amount reported and certified depends on the desires and needs of the record company—which can range from bragging rights to things more nefarious.